shakna-israel/NecromancersApprentice/docs/015-Chapter-Fifteen.md

 Fiona burst out laughing, "Professor, you're talking to a Necromancer.
 He's died and come back, and manage to create a portal.
 Seriously."

 "He was wrong!"
-The professor growled, and then swallowed, "My queenÖ ThisÖ NecromancerÖ Only arrived several hours after beginning his travel.
+The professor growled, and then swallowed, "My queen≈†This≈†Necromancer≈†Only arrived several hours after beginning his travel.
 It was not instantaneous, his equations are wrong."

 "It's to allow for the exotic particles to dissipate without ripping the universe a new singularity."
 Kyle said with a smile, "It's intentional."

 Ilgun paused and Kyle smiled at her, "Your soldier is on the roof behind you.
 Sort of precarious, but I didn't kill him."

 She glanced up and laughed as she saw the soldier balancing on a pole on top of a roof, and turned back, "Right.
-So, KyleÖ What the hell is going on?"
+So, Kyle≈†What the hell is going on?"

-He sighed heavily, "IÖ This comes down to you and Abigail."
+He sighed heavily, "I≈†This comes down to you and Abigail."

 Fiona blinked in surprise, "It isn't about you?"